mpc-msri/EzPC/GPU-MPC/experiments/sigma/README.md

 ### Run standalone

-1. Make produces the `sigma` executable which is in `experiments/sigma`.
+Make produces the `sigma` executable which is in `experiments/sigma`.

-2. Each party (the server and the client) needs to run two processes in sequence: the dealer and the evaluator.
+Each party (the server and the client) needs to run two processes in sequence: the dealer and the evaluator.

-In addition to other arguments, the dealer requires the user to specify the directory in which it will store keys (see Prerequisites and caveats).
+In addition to other arguments, the dealer requires the user to specify the directory in which it will store keys (see prerequisites and caveats).

 The evaluator requires the user to specify the directory to read keys from, the IP address of its peer, and the number of CPU threads to use for computation.